catenax-ng/catenax-ng.github.io/docs/guides/how-to-activate-github-2fa.md

 	![confirm 2fa](assets/2fa-2.png)

-- Select the method of your MFA ("Set up using an app" is preferred)
+- Select the method to use for your second factor ("Set up using an app" is preferred)

 	![select 2fa method](assets/2fa-3.png)